NeuroTech-Leuven/BrainBrowsR/docs/README.md

 ## Back-end

 The back-end of BrainBrowR consists of two parts, the websockets server and the data-processing pipeline.
+The backend is written in Python is invisible to the user of the application.
+It collects the data from the headset, applies data-processing to it and sends the result to the extension through websockets.
 To learn more about websockets, go to the documentation in [this document](websockets.md).
 To learn more about the data-processing pipeline, go to the documentation [here](data_processing.md).

 ## Front-end

 The front-end is the extension.
-This inserts the stimuli and interacts with the webpage using the input from the back-end.
+The front-end is written in JavaScript and with Firefox in mind as the browser.
+Firefox has created some useful tools to make development of the extension easier.
+However it should be easy to extend the extension to Chromium base browsers.
 To learn more about the extension, see [here](extension.md)

+The extension does three main things, first it inserts the stimuli in the webpage, the methodology for this is written [here](extension/stimuli.md).
+These stimuli will excite the brain so that the dataprocessing pipeline will detect that the user is looking at a certain stimulus.
+The extension will then respond appropriately by parsing the right post, described [here](extension/parsing.md) and then [processing this](extension/processing_posts.md).

 [Return to the mainpage](../README.md)